misheMatcha/player-meets-party/README.md

 ![pmp-session-modal](https://user-images.githubusercontent.com/52799217/83065518-78871780-a018-11ea-9fd4-bc35414752a2.gif)

 ### Technologies Used
-Player Meets Party is build using MongoDB, Express, Node.js, and React with Redux.
+Player Meets Party is built using MongoDB, Express, Node.js, and React with Redux.

 ## Feature Roadmap
 -Profile modals/questions - user has the ability to update all profile details